Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Dynamical System Analysis: Case

 such that

-The existence and the stability properties of CP4 can be observed in Fig. \ref{fig:cp4a}-Fig. \ref{fig:cp42}.
+The existence and the stability properties of CP4 can be observed in Fig. \ref{fig:cp4t}.
 CP4 represents a scalar field-matter-dominated era, in which there exists a fraction between the scalar field and matter energy density.
 The critical point exists in the range of $0 < \mathcal{A_{\pm}} <2$.
 At this point, we find late-time attractors (stable nodes), past-time attractors (unstable nodes), and saddle points that depend on the parameters $\mathcal{A_{\pm}}(d,w_\text{m},\lambda_V,\gamma)$.
 The density parameter for CP4 is given by $\Omega_\text{m} + \Omega_\text{KGR} = 1$, such that $\Omega_\text{KGR} \leq 1$.
 However, there is a forbidden zone where this constraint is not satisfied, $\Omega_\text{KGR}> 1$ or $\Omega_{\text{m}} < 0$.
-The constraints can be expressed as $\lambda_V < \sqrt{\frac{(d-1)}{2(d-2-2\gamma d)} \Big[ 2 + \mathcal{A_{\pm}}\Big[1 - \frac{8\gamma (d-1)}{(d-2)}\Big] \Big] }$.
 We find that there are unstable nodes.
-It provides a good description of the early-time universe associated to power-law inflation era.
+It provides a good description of the early-time universe associated with the power-law inflation era.
 In the KGR theory, $\gamma \equiv \kappa \lambda \neq 0$, Eq. \eqref{eq:rastallco} prohibits $\rho_\text{m}$ to be zero.
 It means that even during inflation, the perfect fluid must be presented.
 Such models have been widely considered in \cite{barrow1993scalar, banerjee1998power}.
 Fortunately, we still obtain power-law inflation since the scale factor evolves according to $a(t) \propto t^\ell$ where $\ell >1$.
-On the other hand, the late-time attractor or stable nodes can also be obtained, which enables the universe undergoing accelerated expansion for $\gamma \neq 0$, when dust is the subdominant constituent.
+On the other hand, the late-time attractor or stable nodes can also be obtained, which enables the universe to undergo accelerated expansion for $\gamma \neq 0$, when dust is the subdominant constituent.
 These features will be discussed further in Sec. \eqref{sec:cosmologicalmodel}.
-The colors specifying the existence and the stability conditions of CP4 can be seen on Fig. \ref{fig:color}.
+In Fig. \ref{fig:cp4t} we use the black-dashed to show the $\Omega_\text{KGR} \approx 0.7$ $(\Lambda$CDM-like model) curve.
+We also use the black-thin to show a scalar field-dust-like matter universe $(w_\text{m} = 0)$ curve.
+Note that uncolored regions denote a forbidden zone leading to $\Omega_\text{m} < 0$.